Bath County, USA

 Voith modernized the "quiet giant's" six turbines in 2009 to make it fit for the years to come.
 As a result, the considerable increase in maximum capacity means that Bath County has returned to the top of the list of the world's largest pumped storage power stations.

 From the exterior, the building may seem unimpressive.
-On the banks of the lower reservoir, the Bath County pumped storage power station can be found nestling in the foothills of the Appalachians in the US state of Virginia.
+On the banks of the lower reservoir, the Bath County pumped storage power station can be found nestling in the foothills of the Allegheny Mountains in the US state of Virginia.
 Viewed from the lake, only the power house can be seen.
 The vast majority of the complex, of almost twenty stories, is hidden beneath the surface of the water.
 This gave rise to the nickname of the power station, "quiet giant".
-At peak times, when around 500 000 homes and companies in Virginia require power, the gates open to the underground pipes from the upper basin and more than 850 cubic meters of water per second rush down and through the six turbines in the lower part of the building.
+At peak times, when around 500 000 homes and companies in Virginia require power, the spherical shutoff valves are open and more than 850 cubic meters of water per second rush down the underground pipes from the upper basin and through the six turbines located in the lower part of the building.

 New pump-turbines for more power

 For almost two decades, the pump-turbines were in service in the interior of the power station.
 In 2003, Voith was commissioned for the redevelopment.
 On the one hand, this was to ensure that the plant could continue to be run economically, and on the other to increase the efficiency of the turbines.
 To make the power station fit for the future, Voith's specialists carried out an analysis with the help of sophisticated tests and computer simulations to determine the potential for optimization.
 This quickly showed that a significantly higher level of efficiency could be achieved by replacing the ventilation and cooling system as well as by redesigning the stator windings.